-I frequently speak via webcasts, at corporate events, and at conferences on topics related to information security, IT risk management, and Internet fraud.
-Here are some of my publicly-available presentations.
+I frequently speak via webcasts, at corporate events, and at conferences on topics related to information security, IT risk management, malware and online fraud.
+Here are some of my archived presentations.

 Why bother breaking down the door if you can simply ask the person inside to let you in?
 Social engineering works, both during penetration testing and as part of real-world attacks.
 This briefing explores how attackers are using social engineering to compromise defenses.
 It presents specific and concrete examples of how social engineering techniques succeeded at bypassing information security defenses.